 Podcasts and Videos

-New project management articles published on the web during the week of January 13 – 19.
-We read all of this stuff so you don’t have to!
+New project management articles published on the web during the week of August 4 – 10.
+We give you a high-level view so you can read what interests you.
 Recommended:

 PM Best Practices